oliver-newman/abe-celeste/README.md

 the data to a local csv file (hence, this app is only intended to be used on a localhost server).

-**Big disclaimer**: this app was written with functionality and efficiency of creation prioritized (as opposed to a neat interface and well-structured code).
+**Big Disclaimer**: This app was written with functionality and efficiency of creation prioritized (as opposed to a neat interface and well-structured code).